-- Cut zucchini into 1/2-1/4 inch sticks leaving the skin on.
+- Wash and cut zucchini into ½-1/4 inch sticks leaving the skin on.

 - Crush cereal in a bag and set aside.

-- Mix the flour and spices together and pour into a bowl.
+- Mix gluten free flour and spices together in a small bowl.

-- Create an assembly line with separate bowls of flour, milk, and crushed cereal.
+- Create an assembly line with separate bowls of gluten free flour, milk, and crushed cereal.